AnthonyArfaux/htrdr_kmin/README.md

 Monte-Carlo algorithms in cloudy atmospheres.

-htrdr is an image renderer in the visible part of the spectrum, for scenes composed of an atmospheric gaz mixture, clouds, and a ground.
+htrdr is an image renderer in the visible part of the spectrum, for scenes composed of an atmospheric gas mixture, clouds, and a ground.
 It uses spectral data that should be provided for the pressure and temperature atmospheric vertical profile defined along the Z axis, the liquid water content in suspension within the clouds that is a result of Large Eddy Simulation